 The Electro Harmonix Big Muff Pi might be one of the most imitated pedals in history, mostly due to its storied history of variations, and because it is one of the earliest distortion pedals ever created.
-The beautiful thing about the Big Muff in 2020 is that Electro-Harmonix has been releasing reissues of each major variant of the pedal through the years in a compact and affordable package.
+The beautiful thing about the Big Muff is that Electro-Harmonix has been releasing reissues of each major variant of the pedal through the years in a compact and affordable package.

 With that being said, all big muffs feature the “classic” three-knob layout associated with any distortion/fuzz box, with a couple of added variants for various models.

 After a long wait of high prices on vintage models, the Green Russian big muff is a faithful recreation of the 90s army green Sovtek Big Muff Pi (EHX moved to Russia in the 90s and released many of their products under the name Sovtek, including some insanely good sounding amps).

 The Green Russian has a much smoother and deeper tone than most of the “raspy” sounds of other big muffs, and has a bit less of a mid-scoop.

 This makes this pedal work really well as a distortion for Rock, Alternative, and even some types of metal.
 It is also known as one of the main distortion pedals Dan Auerbach of the Black Keys uses, though he still uses vintage ones on his board.

 Having owned one of the reissues, it’s an awesome high gain distortion pedal that still retains some of that ragged big muff texture while having a tighter overall distortion profile.
 It also works great as a distortion for bass guitar since it has a lot of low end.